 This is the holy grail, the authentic, and the paradigm that defines all other Explorer guitars.
 If you are a dedicated player that wants the real deal, and who is willing to pay for superior quality, look no further than the Gibson Explorer.
 A true classic.

 The Gibson Explorer has stood the test of time and remains one of the most legendary guitar types that defined an era.
-We were super excited to try this one and plugged it into our Marshall DSL40CR combo amp, going through our pedalboard.
+We were super excited to try this one and plugged it through our pedalboard into our favorite metal combo amp, the Marshall DSL40CR.

 We went straight for the goods and dialed in a distorted tone via our Electro Harmonix Big Muff Pi.
-We got an unmistakable classic Gibson Explorer tone, courtesy of the Burstbucker pickups featured in both the neck and bridge position.
+This gave us an unmistakable classic Gibson Explorer tone, courtesy of the Burstbucker pickups featured in both the neck and bridge position.
 We played riff after riff with some leads and double stops while switching from the bridge to the neck pickup and altering the tone knobs.

 The playability of this guitar was also great, particularly if you like the Gibson fell.
 With a rosewood fingerboard on a mahogany neck and a SlimTaper profile, we loved how the Explorer felt and responded.
-In short, a fantastic instrument for folks that like the Eplorer shape and want to go to the original source.
+In short, a fantastic instrument for folks who like the Explorer shape and want to go to the original source.

-Verdict: The Gibson Explorer is among the most legendary guitar types and for good reason.
-This guitar delivers great crunch and overall well-defined tones, with the original Gibson playability and feel.
-A fantastic option for discerning players that would like to have an Explorer.
+Verdict: The Gibson Explorer is among the most legendary guitar types – and for good reason.
+It delivers great crunch and overall well-defined tones, with the original Gibson playability and feel.
+A fantastic option for discerning players who would like to have an Explorer.

 A highly stylized version of a classic body shape.